The Ledger API¶

 - Use the ledger identity service to retrieve the Ledger ID of the ledger the application is connected to.

-- Use the ledger configuration service to retrieve some dynamic properties of the ledger, like maximum deduplication time for commands.
+- Use the ledger configuration service to retrieve some dynamic properties of the ledger, like maximum deduplication duration for commands.

 - Use the version service to retrieve information about the Ledger API version.